magenta-aps/mox_cpr_delta_mo/README.md

 * cpr_abonnement settings  - settings related to putting cpr numbers into delta-dump-subscription
 * mora settings - settings necessary for querying MO for cpr numbers for subscription and updating mo with the results of the delta dump

+Here is a settings file filled with sample values

 ``` python

     # mox settings